hedgewithcryptohedgewithcrypto

 Crypto investors and enthusiasts who are likely to use their assets on a daily basis might opt for Coinjar, due to its outstanding crypto debit card, Coinjar Card.
 The Coinjar Card is one of the best crypto debit cards available to Australians.
 It can be used at retail merchants (online or in-store) that accept Mastercard as payment.

 The card is free to set up through the mobile app, has no monthly fees, and generates Coinjar Rewards every time a purchase is made.
-A 2% fee is charged per transaction, however, this is quite competitive in the Australian market.
+A 2% fee is charged per transaction.

 A summary of the features of CoinSpot and Coinjar are presented in the table below.